arcmags/xmr-mine/.pkg/README.rst

 Installation
 ============

-``makepkg -srci`` within the directory containing the desired PKGBUILD.
+Run ``makepkg -srci`` within the directory containing the desired PKGBUILD to build and install the package.

 See the WIKI_ for more information.